srogalsk/bulliownage/README.md

 # # # # # # # # # # # # # # #
 #     Useful Information    #
 # # # # # # # # # # # # # # #
-- As useful information, we were short one man for this assignment.
-Although he showed up to one meeting, he did not contribute much if any tangible contributions to the assignment.

 - The settings page was implemented last about an hour before the deadline.